ladymary99/ladymary99/README.md

 - 👋 Hi, I’m lady maryam
-- 👀 I’m interested in Game development and 3D web
+- 👀 I’m interested in 4D worlds
 - 🌱 I’m currently learning Three.js, WebGL and Back-End also shopify
 - 💞️ I’m looking to collaborate on web-based   3d  projects and ineractive 3D applications
-- 📫 How to reach me saanii.bt77@gmail.com
+- 📫 How to reach me maryam@platoonpro.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I once spent an entire night debugging, only to find out I missed a single semicolon!